ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

                             .ToDictionary(x => x.Id, x => x);
 ```

-And then, it is just a maatter of iterating through the ordered items, and an `OrderItem` for each one
+And then, it is just a matter of iterating through the ordered items, and an `OrderItem` for each one

 ```csharp
 foreach (var item in order.Items)